 “Let the sea roar and all that fills it.
 The world and those who dwell in it.
 Let the rivers clap their hands, let the Hills sing for joy together before the Lord.
 For he comes to judge the earth.
 He will judge the world with righteousness and the peoples with equity.”

 That’s just one picture.
-There’s so many pictures of evil and sin and injustice in the world today that we long to be made right?
-And the reality is the Bible teaches that one day justice is coming and all creation is longing for it.
-So our hearts just join with creation and saying, “Come Lord Jesus, come quickly.
+There are so many pictures of evil and sin and injustice in the world today that we long to be made right?
+And the reality is the Bible teaches that one-day justice is coming and all creation is longing for it.
+So our hearts just join with creation and saying, “Come, Lord Jesus, come quickly.
 Bring justice and righteousness.”
 Yet even still, we know that as sinners we deserve the justice of God, the judgment of God in our sin.
 And that’s the beauty for the Lord has come.
 It’s what we celebrate at Christmas, to save us from our sins, to make a way for us to be saved from the judgment we deserve.

 Psalm 98:7–9 Thanks Jesus for His Sacrifice for Us

 In all of this, we pray first and foremost, Lord Jesus, thank you.
 Thank you for coming to save us from our sins.
 Jesus, thank you for taking the just payment we deserve for our sins upon yourself.
 Thank you for dying as a substitute sacrifice for us.
 All glory be to your name for coming to save us from the judgment we deserve and as sinners saved by your grace, we now pray for your second coming.
 We ask Lord Jesus, come quickly.
 We join with creation and longing for the fullness of your redemption.
 Lord, bring about justice and righteousness on the earth, we pray.
 And help us to live in the meantime for justice with righteousness.